Year 5 will need to wear their PE Kit to school for indoor and outdoor P.E.

 The children now understand what a year and a month are, why Earth has day and night, and how the Moon appears to change over the course of a lunar month.
 The children enjoyed searching for answers to their questions and remained inquisitive throughout the theme.

 Space proved to be a great inspiration in our art learning, where the children were able to freely experiment with different collage techniques, then practise applying them to create a detailed collage of a planet of their choice.

-Space proved a great inspiration for art collages, which were based on either real or imagined planets.
-In English, each child chose a planet from our solar system to research and take notes for.
-These notes they then turned into some very informative and entertaining chapters for a Space encyclopaedia.
-Each one proved personal to the author, and applied the features of non-chronological reports that we had been learning about in English: such as fact boxes, rhetorical questions, relative clauses, sub-headings and paragraphs.
-The children are very proud of their final edited versions.
+In English, each child chose a planet from our Solar System to research and become an expert on.
+They used mixed media to take notes and find out answers to their questions and then used this research to create some very informative non-chronological reports.
+Each author applied the features of non-chronological report writing that we had been learning about in English: such as fact boxes, rhetorical questions, relative clauses, subordinate clauses sub-headings and paragraphs.

-With Christmas beckoning, our R.E. unit related to prophecy and the part of the Magi in the nativity story, and the significance of their gifts.
+As we approached December, the children loved learning some Christmas songs and enjoyed practising their singing and recording their performance in the church.
+It was wonderful to be able to safely collaborate key stage 2 for the QI recording, and their effort and enthusiasm was fa credit to them.
+With Christmas beckoning, our R.E. unit related to prophecy and the part of the Magi in the nativity story, and in particular the significance of their gifts.
 The children now have a better understanding of why the Magi are such an important part of the Christmas story for Christians.